ShuvaDebNath/BackendBoilerplate/README.md

 - Run the project
 - Import the json file in POSTMAN
-- Create database & table accordingly
+- Create database as BoilerplateDB
+- Restore the db backup file from Backup_DB folder
 - Change the Connection String from appsetting.json file

 ## Features